Tarim mummies: Autosomal DNA

 Zhang et al. (2025) investigated a Late Bronze Age site in the far west of the Tarim Basin, dated 1600 to 1400 BC.
 Its inhabitants overwhelmingly descended from the Sintashta and Andronovo population, with additional ancestry from BMAC (10%) and Tarim_EMBA (12%).
-By the time of the late Iron Age, as the cities established in the Western Tarim Basin became cosmopolitan hubs of the silky road, this Andronovo-related ancestry is no longer detected.
+By the time of the late Iron Age, as the cities established in the Western Tarim Basin became cosmopolitan hubs of the Silk Road, this Andronovo-related ancestry is no longer detected.

 Posited origins

 Reconstruction of a female individual from Xiaohe Cemetery.
 Xinjiang Museum.
 The Tarim mummies are considered as the "best representatives" of Ancient North Eurasians.

 Mallory and Mair (2000) propose the movement of at least two "Caucasian" physical types into the Tarim Basin.
 The authors associate these types with the Tocharian and Iranian (Saka) branches of the Indo-European language family, respectively.
 However, archaeology and linguistics professor Elizabeth Wayland Barber cautions against assuming the mummies spoke Tocharian, noting a gap of about a thousand years between the mummies and the documented Tocharians: "people can change their language at will, without altering a single gene or freckle".

 On the other hand, linguistics professor Ronald Kim argues that the amount of divergence between the attested Tocharian languages necessitates that Proto-Tocharian must have preceded their attestation by a millennium or so.
 This would coincide with the timeframe during which the Tarim Basin culture was in the region.